LudvigOlsen/twitter_streaming/README.md

 First make sure you have installed the dependencies:

 ### Dependencies
 python=>3.5
 python packages:
  - tweepy
  - pymongo
 mongoDB (only local install has been tested)

 ### Installing python packages
 $ pip install tweepy pymongo

+Note: ‘$’ signals that the following should be typed into the terminal.

 ### Installing mongoDB
 https://docs.mongodb.com/manual/administration/install-community/

-## Setting up connections
+## Preparing for streaming

 1. Make a copy of the file “fetcher_template.py” and give it a fitting name (e.g. “politics_fetcher.py” if you’re collecting tweets about politics).